What is a Sales Funnel and how does it Work in 4 Stage?

 How to widen the sales funnel?

-As your business grows and leans more into recurring purchases, you can expand your funnel by adding additional steps.
-The more complex version of the funnel might look like this:
+As your business grows and customers make repeat purchases, you can expand your sales funnel by adding more steps.
+A more detailed funnel might look like this:

 reevaluation